- Date: August 17, 2020

 The Arctic National Wildlife Refuge is located in one of the largest remaining natural areas on the planet: Alaska.
-The species that call the refuge home have been protected from the risks of unsustainable development for decades, but in 2017 Congress approved opening the coastal plain of the Arctic Refuge to allow for oil and gas drilling.
+The species that call the refuge home have been protected from the risks of unsustainable development for decades, but now the US government is moving forward with plans to open up the Coastal Plain to oil and gas drilling.
 WWF works alongside intergovernmental partners to advocate for the protection of pristine wildlife areas like the Refuge from oil and gas development.

 While the entire world loses when oil and gas industry interests trump the needs of people and nature, these five species stand to lose the most:

-Alaskan native communities in and around the refuge rely on the Porcupine Caribou Herd for subsistence needs.
+Alaska Native communities in and around the Refuge rely on the Porcupine Caribou Herd for subsistence needs.
 The herd of 200,000 animals migrates from Canada to the coastal plains of the refuge every year to birth their calves and seek necessary relief along the Beaufort Sea from otherwise inescapable hordes of mosquitoes.
 In fact, the government of Canada warned the US that the risk to this herd and the people who rely on it is “too high.”
 The risk comes from oil and gas infrastructure impacting migratory and calving grounds along the coast, leading to further declines in the population.

 Some of the heaviest owls in North America spend the spring and summer nesting in the Arctic Refuge.
 These magnificent birds build their nests on the ground along the coastal plain setting up a potentially deadly conflict with the large, heavy equipment oil and gas developers propose to use in the same area.

-Many birds connect Alaska Native communities with people thousands of miles away.
-Millions of birds spend part of the year migrating through or nesting in the Arctic Refuge, connecting communities and ecosystems thousands of miles away to the state of this Arctic ecosystem.
+Many birds connect Alaskans with people thousands of miles away.
+Millions of birds spend part of the year migrating through or nesting in the Arctic National Wildlife Refuge, tying far-flung communities and ecosystems directly to the Arctic Refuge.
 Snow geese fatten up by feasting in the refuge during a few weeks in late summer before migrating more than 1,000 miles south for the winter.

 It’s time for Congress to act